Layers, pipes and patterns: detailing the concept of data stations as a foundational building block for federated data systems in healthcare

 Keywords

-personal health train, federated learning, data systems, data engineering, lakehouse, Apache Arrow, Apache Parquet, Apache Icebert, duckdb, polars
+personal health train, federated learning, data station, data systems, data engineering, lakehouse, Apache Arrow, Apache Parquet, Apache Iceberg, duckdb, polars

 A shift towards federated data systems as a design paradigm

 The ambition for a seamlessly connected digital healthcare ecosystem, capable of leveraging vast quantities of patient data remains illusive.
 Designing and implementing health data platforms is notoriously difficult, given the heterogeneity and complexity of such systems.
-To address these issues, federated data systems have emerged as a design paradigm.
-This approach enables data to remain securely at its source, while allowing for distributed analysis and the generation of collective knowledge.
+To address these issues, federated data systems are gaining traction as an overarching design paradigm in which data to remains securely at its source and computations are performed in a decentralized, distributed fashion.

 Recent technological inventions offer important new enablers to implement federated data systems, most notably:

-• Capabilities of edge computing and single-node computing has increased significantly whereby it is now possible to process up to 1 TB of tabular data on a single node thereby enabling large volumes of data processing to be done efficiently in a decentralized fashion [1, 2];
+• Significant increase in single-node computing capabilities, whereby it is now possible to process up to 1 TB of tabular data on a single machine node thereby enabling increasingly large volumes of data to be processed in a decentralized, federated system [1, 2];

-• Privacy-enhancing technologies (PETs) such as secure multi-party computation (MPC) significantly improve secure processing across a network of participants and are now sufficiently mature to be used on an industrial scale [6, 7];
+• Privacy-enhancing technologies (PETs) such as secure multi-party computation (MPC) that are now sufficiently mature to be used on an industrial scale, enabling computations to be done under encryption (in-the-blind) thereby significantly improving security across a network of participants [6, 7];

-• The composable data stack provides a way to unbundle the venerable relational database into loosely components, thereby making it easier and more practical to implement FDS using cloud-based components with microservices, thereby opening up a transition path towards more modular and robust architectures for FDS [8, 9].
+• The composable data stack as a solution design that allows for unbundling of the venerable relational database into loosely coupled components, thereby making it easier and more practical to implement federated data systems using cloud-based components with microservices and thus opening up a transition path towards more modular and robust architectures [8, 9].

 The architectural shift from centralized to federated data systems is not merely a technical evolution.
 Modern approaches to data governance are undergoing a similar paradigm shift towards federated solutions.
-As an example, the concept of a data mesh is increasingly being adopted at large corporations.
-From the perspective of sovereignty and solidarity, we believe that a commons-based, federated approach has distinct benefits in moving towards a more equitable, open digital infrastructure [10].
-Federated data systems are inherently more aligned with contemporary data governance frameworks, including the Data Governance Act (DGA), the European Health Data Space (EHDS) and the concept of data solidarity [11].
+Federated data systems are inherently more aligned with contemporary data governance frameworks, including the Data Governance Act (DGA), the European Health Data Space (EHDS) and the concept of data solidarity [10].
+Within the context of large corporations, the concept of a data mesh is increasingly being adopted as well, which in essence is a federation of data producers and consumers within a commercial enterprise.
+From the perspective of sovereignty and solidarity, we believe that a commons-based, federated approach has distinct benefits in moving towards a more equitable, open digital infrastructure [11].

 However, this ongoing paradigm shift towards is not without challenges.
-The notion of what constitutes a federated data system needs to be defined in more detail if we are to see the forest for the trees between different instantiations of the same concept.
-For example, ‘federation’ can mean any of the following solution patterns:
+The notion of what constitutes a federated data system needs to be defined in more detail if we are to see the forest for the trees between different meanings of the same word.
+For example, ‘federation’ can refer to any of the following concepts:

-• Data federation addresses the problem of uniformly accessing multiple, possibly heterogeneous data sources, by mapping them into a unified schema, such as an RDF(S)/OWL ontology or a relational schema, and by supporting the execution of queries, like SPARQL or SQL queries, over that unified schema [12];
+• Data federation in de context of distributed databases addresses the problem of uniformly accessing multiple, possibly heterogeneous data sources, by mapping them into a unified schema, such as an RDF(S)/OWL ontology or a relational schema, and by supporting the execution of queries, like SPARQL or SQL queries, over that unified schema [12];

-• Federation within the context of a Personal Health Train (PHT) refers to the concept by data processing is brought to the (personal health) data rather than the other way around, allowing (private) data accessed to be controlled, and to observe ethical and legal concerns [1316], and is just one of many solutions designs that are collectively grouped as federated analytics [3];
+• Federation within the context of a Personal Health Train (PHT) refers to the concept where data processing is brought to the (personal health) data rather than the other way around, allowing (private) data accessed to be controlled, and to observe ethical and legal concerns [1317], and is just one of many solutions designs that are collectively grouped as federated analytics [3];

-• Federation as a mechanism for data sharing in a temporary staging environment within a network of research organizations in a Trusted Research Environment (TRE), with different types of federations services (localization, access);
+• Federation in Trusted Research Environment (TRE) pertains to a mechanism for data sharing in a temporary staging environment within a network of research organizations through federations services such as localization and access [18];

 What then, is a viable development path out of this creative chaos?

-Inspired by previous calls to action to move towards open architectures for health data systems [17, 18] and the notion of the hourglass model [17, 19, 20], we hypothesize that the concept of a ‘data station’ can be used as a foundational building block for federated data systems.
+Inspired by previous calls to action to move towards open architectures for health data systems [19, 20] and the notion of the hourglass model [19, 21, 22], we hypothesize that the concept of a ‘data station’ can be used as a foundational building block for federated data systems.
 A data station should provide a set of minimal standards (at the waist of the hourglass), thereby maximizing the freedom to operate between data providers and data consumers within the context of a health data space.
-Note that this approach has many similarities with the FAIR Hourglass [20, 21].
-Our approach of data stations presented here focuses on enabling on secondary data use of routine collected clinical data using the architecture of the Personal Health Train as a starting point [1316].
+Note that this approach has many similarities with the FAIR Hourglass [22, 23].
+Our approach of data stations presented here focuses on enabling secondary data use of routine collected clinical data using the architecture of the Personal Health Train as a starting point [1317].
 The objective of this paper is to extend this architecture in order to address four design questions that are relevant in ongoing efforts to implement nation-wide federated systems.

 Online transactional vs. analytical processing